deeppavlov/dream/annotators/combined_classification/README.md

-This is an old description.
-New description TBA after the final training

 This model is based on the transformer-agnostic multitask neural architecture.
 It can solve several tasks similtaneously, almost as good as single-task models.
 The models were trained on the following datasets: